 UT Bachelor's programmes

-- Advanced TechnologyThis uniquely multidisciplinary Bachelor’s will prepare you for an exciting career as researcher, consultant, engineer or entrepreneur in almost any area of science and tech.
+- Advanced TechnologyThis unique, multidisciplinary Bachelor’s will prepare you for an exciting career as researcher, consultant, engineer or entrepreneur in almost any area of science and tech.

-- Applied MathematicsGet theoretically and practically equipped to bring mathematical clarity to complex societal challenges in mobility, technology, banking, healthcare or the environment domain.
+- Applied MathematicsGet theoretically and practically equipped to bring mathematical clarity to complex societal challenges in areas such as technology, mobility, healthcare, and the environment.

-- Biomedical TechnologyWithin this Bachelor's, you will learn to design and develop new healthcare technologies, from rehabilitation robots, artificial organs, medical scans, to prostheses.
+- Biomedical TechnologyIn this Dutch-taught Bachelor's, you will learn to design and develop new healthcare technologies, such as rehabilitation robots, artificial organs, medical scans and prostheses.

 - Business Information TechnologyThis Bachelor’s will give you both the business and the IT expertise you need to help companies perform better and more sustainably in our rapidly digitalising society.

-- Chemical Science & EngineeringBecome an expert in understanding, designing and developing new, sustainable processes, materials and solutions, using chemistry as your starting point.
+- Chemical Science & EngineeringThis three-year, English-taught bachelor’s will equip you to understand, design and develop new, sustainable processes, materials and solutions, using chemistry as the starting point.

 - Civil EngineeringThis Bachelor's teaches you to design, construct and manage large projects in construction & infrastructure, water management, and traffic & transport, combining technical and non-technical knowledge.

-- Creative Technology (location Vrije Universiteit)In this unique programme, you will study Mechanical Engineering in Amsterdam, while benefiting from the small scale, personal attention and technical expertise for which the UT is renowned.
+- Creative Technology (location Vrije Universiteit)In this unique programme, you will study Creative Technology in Amsterdam, while benefiting from the small scale, personal attention and technical expertise for which the UT is renowned.

 - Electrical EngineeringBecome equipped to help shape tomorrow's world by coming up with high-tech, breakthrough solutions to practical problems that are faster, more accurate and more sustainable.

-- Health SciencesDo you want to contribute to improvements and renewal in the healthcare sector?
-Throughout this Bachelor's you will learn to look at healthcare from different perspectives.
+- Health SciencesDo you want to contribute to optimisations and innovations in the healthcare sector?
+Throughout this Bachelor'’s you will learn to look critically at healthcare processes from different perspectives.

-- Industrial Design EngineeringThis three-year English-taught Bachelor’s will equip you to combine creativity with technology and engineering to design or improve products that benefit people, industry and society.
+- Industrial Design EngineeringThis three-year English-taught Bachelor’s will equip you to combine creativity with technology and engineering to design or improve products, services and systems for various end-users.

 - Management, Society & TechnologyIn this bachelor's programme in Public Administration, you will help society face the challenges of our time.
 You will become a (re)designer of tomorrow’s tech-based society.